In many of our discussions, one recurring question about the EU Deforestation Regulation (EUDR)...

 Companies will need to be compliant with the EUDR by December 2024.

-So how might one go about ensuring compliancy ahead of the December 2024 deadline?
+So how do I ensure compliancy ahead of the December 2024 deadline?

 Step 1: Evaluate Your Current Supply Chain Practices